Ohlone College: History

 Ernest J. Kump designed the original nine buildings that make up the academic village.
 Buildings added later to the campus include the performing arts center, the technology center, the child development center and the student services center.

+In 1972, the Ohlone College Center for Deaf Studies and Special Services was established when the college opened its doors to 30 deaf and hard of hearing students.

-A second campus in Newark, The Ohlone College Newark Center for Health Sciences and Technology, opened in 2008.
+In 2008, a second campus, the Ohlone College Newark Center for Health Sciences and Technology, opened in Newark.

-Ohlone has had eight presidents.
-Eric Bishop was selected to be the school's seventh president in 2020 and Charles S. Sasaki was appointed president in 2023.
+In 2020, Eric Bishop was selected to be the school's seventh president.

-Athletics
+In 2023, Charles S. Sasaki was appointed as the eighth and current president.

+Sports

-Ohlone fields teams in seven varsity sports (six men's, seven women's) including tennis, swimming, baseball, basketball, soccer and water polo, and is a member of the CCCAA (California Community College Athletics Association) and the Coast Conference.
+Ohlone fields teams in seven varsity sports (six men's, seven women's) including tennis, swimming, baseball, basketball, soccer, and water polo.
+It is a member of the CCCAA (California Community College Athletics Association) and of the Coast Conference.

 Academics

 Ohlone offers associate degrees in the Arts and Sciences (AA and AS) equivalent to completing the two year undergraduate coursework in many subjects.
-Ohlone also offers job training programs which can be completed in less than the two-year cycle required and 60 units for a degree.
+Ohlone also offers job training programs that can be completed in less than the two-year cycle required and 60 units for a degree.

 Center for Deaf Studies

-In 1972, the Ohlone College Center for Deaf Studies and Special Services was established when the college opened its doors to 30 deaf and hard of hearing students.
-The Center for Deaf Studies has up to 200 Deaf and Hard of Hearing students in a single year.
+The Center for Deaf Studies has up to 200 deaf and hard of hearing students in a single year.